AzurRx BioPharma – Consenus Indicates Potential 598.5% Upside

-AzurRx BioPharma with ticker code (AZRX) now have 4 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 7 and 2 and has a mean target at 4.75.
-Now with the previous closing price of 0.68 this would imply there is a potential upside of 598.5%.
-The day 50 moving average is 0.64 and the 200 moving average now moves to 0.8.
-The market capitalisation for the company is $17m.
-You can visit the company’s website by visiting: http://www.azurrx.com
+AzurRx BioPharma with ticker code (AZRX) have now 4 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 7 and 2 with the average target price sitting at 4.75.
+Given that the stocks previous close was at 0.68 this now indicates there is a potential upside of 598.5%.
+The 50 day MA is 0.62 and the 200 moving average now moves to 0.8.
+The company has a market cap of $18m.
+Company Website: http://www.azurrx.com

 AzurRx BioPharma researches and develops non-systemic biologics for the treatment of patients with gastrointestinal disorders.
 Its product pipeline consists of therapeutic proteins under development, including MS1819-SD, a yeast derived recombinant lipase for the treatment of exocrine pancreatic insufficiency associated with chronic pancreatitis and cystic fibrosis; and AZX1101, a recombinant b-lactamase enzyme combination of bacterial origin for the prevention of hospital-acquired infections and antibiotic-associated diarrhea, as well as AZX1103, a b-lactamase enzyme combination.
 The company was incorporated in 2014 and is headquartered in Brooklyn, New York.